 From physical preparation and training to packing and visas: there are a few things you must do before heading to the Himalaya to ensure a smooth, safe, and comfortable trip.
 While you don't need to be Superman or Wonder Woman to enjoy trekking in the Himalaya, the better prepared you are, the more you'll get out of the experience.

 Although small in land area, Nepal is an extremely diverse country in terms of culture and landscape.
 In seven days you can scratch the surface, see many beautiful sights and have a lot of fun.
-Ancient culture in Kathmandu, trekking trails through the forests and hills, white-water rafting on the Trisuli River, wildlife spotting in Chitwan National Park, beautiful lake and mountain views in Pokhara — you may not be able to do it all in a week, but you can have a go!
+Ancient culture in Kathmandu, trekking trails through the forests and hills, white-water rafting on the Trisuli River, wildlife spotting in Chitwan National Park, beautiful lakes and mountain views in Pokhara — you may not be able to do it all in a week, but you can have a go!

 Recent trip reviews for Wangchuk